Woszo/Woszo/README.md

  📫 I can be reached at luke.bodora@gmail.com

- 🏁 My goal is to become a web developer.
+ 🏁 My goal is to become a web developer, preferably frontend but since life is like a box of chocolate you never know.

 -